Monir Shahroudy Farmanfarmaian: Exhibitions

 Farmanfarmaian's work has been publicly exhibited in museums, including: Boston's Museum of Fine Arts, Victoria & Albert Museum, London (2006 & 2009), Niavaran Cultural Center, Tehran (2007), Leighton House Museum (2008), Beirut Exhibition Centre (2011), Museum of Modern Art (MoMA), Solomon R. Guggenheim Museum, Grand Rapids Art Museum, Haus der Kunst, Irish Museum of Modern Art (IMMA), Zentrum Paul Klee, Savannah College of Art and Design Museum and more.
 Her work has been shown in private galleries including, Rose Issa Projects, London; The Third Line, Dubai; New York; Grey Art Gallery, New York University; Galerie Denise Rene, Paris and New York; Lower Belvedere, Vienna; and Ota Fine Art, Tokyo.

 Farmanfarmaian participated in the 29th Bienal de São Paulo (2010); the 6th Asia Pacific Triennial of Contemporary Art, Brisbane (2009); and the Venice Biennale (1958, 1966 and 2009).
 In 1958 she received the Venice Biennale, Iranian Pavilion (gold medal).

 Suzanne Cotter curated Farmanfarmaian's work for her first large museum retrospective titled 'Infinite Possibility: Mirror Works and Drawings which was on display at the Serralves Museum (also known as Fundação de Serralves) in Porto, Portugal (2014-2015), and then the exhibition travelled to the Solomon R. Guggenheim Museum in New York City (2015).
 This was her first large US museum exhibition.

 Her work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

+From November 18, 2022 – April 9, 2023, the High Museum of Art exhibited Monir Farmanfarmaian: A Mirror Garden.
+The exhibit was the first posthumous exhibit of her work and the title was borrowed from her 2007 memoir “which evokes the visual splendor of the artist’s mirror-mosaic sculptures.”